 There are some games that you play and forget about, while others suck you in and keep you coming back for more.
 We take a look at 5 highly addicting puzzle games.

 In our digital age, it's easy to forget how much fun low-tech games can be.
 Remember pen and paper games?
-We've got five that'll keep the kids -- big and small -- busy for hours.
+We've got five that'll keep everyone – big and small – busy for hours.

 With its Celtic-inspired cards and quirky name, this "short word game" is a crowd-pleaser with kids and adults alike.
 Care to play a hand?
 Don't quiddle, then, and check out this article.